Sonosfera

 Scanning the market reveals a massive gap in pricing and required equipment.
 As noted in our Best Music Service for Gyms UK (2026 Full Comparison), you want a system that runs on hardware you already own.
 Proprietary receivers just add another point of failure.
 Keep it simple.

-Sonosfera costs £19.99 a month.
+Sonosfera costs a month.
 That is it.
-There are no surprise invoices from BMI or SESAC.
-When you are looking for royalty-free music for restaurants, you quickly realise many US providers charge extra for specific PRO licences.
-Sonosfera bakes it all into one transparent price, billed in pounds so your UK accounting stays simple.
+There are no surprise invoices for Sonosfera catalogue playback.
+When you are looking for royalty-free music for restaurants, you quickly realise many US providers charge extra for specific rights coverage.
+Sonosfera keeps its own catalogue scope in one transparent price.

 We built this platform because independent operators need a set-and-forget solution.
 Busy managers do not have time to curate playlists during a Friday night rush.
 You need audio that matches the morning coffee crowd and transitions smoothly to the evening dinner service.
 The software handles these transitions automatically.